dobuora/grant-framework/applications/EOSsupportio_EOSfinity_V02.md

 dapp users and developers.

 - What need(s) does your project meet?

+The tools will help the community trade assets over the counter and will help to make EOS more user-friendly.

 - Are there any other projects similar to yours in the EOSIO ecosystem?

+Trading portals and EOS Power Up Service.

   - If so, how is your project different?

+ EOS Any Asset Over the counter trading tool: It will be possible to trade any assets.
+ EOS Bandwidth Tool & EOS Resource plan purchase tool: The tool will be more simple and user friendly.

   - If not, are there similar projects in related ecosystems?

 ## Team